Become a Reviewer

 The review work starts about two months before a site visit.
 Most CCA reviewers need between 20 and 30 hours to make pre-site-visit assessments and notes in the GoCCA Web tool on their own, and to participate in team decision making.

 Youth reviewers should expect to need a minimum of 5 hours for the pre-site work.

 Site visits range from two to five days (three days for most).
 Expect to work on your own conducting interviews, observations and other activities, and as part of a team, including in the evenings.

 Successful candidates are expected to participate on at least one review team per year.
 Dates for involvement on a review team are mutually agreed with CCA.

 Is this a volunteer position?

 Reviewers are not remunerated by CCA.
 CCA covers the costs of travel and accommodations for training and for the site visit.
-A modest honorarium is given to youth reviewers and non-income-earning retirees.

 What kind of training is provided?